UD Las Palmas: Foundation

-(1949–1963)
+1949–1963

 In their debut competitive season, the club secured 2nd place in a group that included CD Tenerife, Imperial de Murcia, SD Ceuta, CD Toledo, and UD Melilla, earning promotion to the Second Division.
 Las Palmas played their first derby match against Tenerife on 30 April 1950, at the Santa Cruz Stadium, winning 2–1.
 Their first away match outside the islands was on 21 May 1950, against Toledo at the Palomarejos Stadium, resulting in a 5–2 victory.
 However, on 25 June 1950, Las Palmas suffered a 2–0 defeat in their last league match against Melilla, which initially threatened their chances of promotion.
 Fortunately, Imperial de Murcia, who sat third in the table, also faced defeat, securing Las Palmas' certified promotion to the Second Division.
-Tragically, one of Las Palmas' first signed players and starter, Antonio Vieira, died from illness on 4 April 1951.
+One of Las Palmas' first signed players and starter, Antonio Vieira, died from illness on 4 April 1951.
 His funeral was held in the Church of San Pablo and a tribute match was held with locals in which Las Palmas won 3–1.
 In the club's participation in the 1950–51 Second Division, the club achieved a second consecutive promotion to the First Division, following a 4–1 victory over Málaga on 8 July 1951 that sent the club to first place of the table.
 Las Palmas became the first club in Spanish football to gain promotion twice consecutively to the First Division despite being two years old at the time.
 By the end of the season, Las Palmas’ first goalkeeper, Manolo Montes, was sold to Atletico Madrid in 1951 for a fee of 375,000 Pt.
 Nicknamed "El Patrón", Montes made 55 official appearances for Los Amarillos and became the first player to be sold by the club.